-In May 2000, the Company acquired Sebring Systems, Inc. ("Sebring"), a privately held corporation that is a developer of a switch fabric technology.
-For this acquisition, the Company issued an aggregate of 960,931 shares of its common stock, assumed liabilities of approximately \$2.2 million and issued options in connection with the acquisition, and the aggregate purchase price of the acquisition, including such assumed liabilities, was valued at \$32.3 million.
+SEBRING SYSTEMS In May 2000, the Company acquired Sebring Systems, Inc. ("Sebring"), a privately held corporation that is a developer of a switch fabric technology.
+For this acquisition, the Company issued an aggregate of 960,931 shares of its Common Stock, assumed liabilities of approximately \$2.2 million and issued options in connection with the acquisition.
+The aggregate purchase price of the acquisition, including such assumed liabilities, was valued at \$32.3 million.
 Prior to the acquisition, the Company owned approximately 16% of the outstanding shares of Sebring.

-Immediately prior to the acquisition, D. James Guzy, the Company's Chairman, was also the Chairman of the Board of Directors of Sebring and, through his company, Arbor Company, held shares of Sebring stock.
+Immediately prior to the acquisition, D. James Guzy, the Company's Chairman, was also the chairman of the board of directors of Sebring and, through his company, Arbor Company, held shares of Sebring stock.
 Mr. Guzy is a director of Intel Corporation, which also held shares of Sebring stock.
 Mark Easley, who was then the Company's Vice President of Marketing, was also a director of Sebring and held shares of Sebring stock.
 In addition, Eugene Flath, Timothy Draper and Young K. Sohn, who are all directors of the Company, held shares of Sebring stock.